Bobby Czyz

+Robert Edward Czyz (/ˈtʃɛz/ CHEZ-'; born February 10, 1962) is an American commentator and former professional boxer who competed from 1980 to 1998.
+He is a world champion in two weight classes, having held the International Boxing Federation (IBF) light heavyweight title from 1986 to 1987 and the World Boxing Association (WBA) cruiserweight title from 1991 to 1993.

 Czyz was born in Orange, New Jersey.
 He grew up in Wanaque, New Jersey and attended Lakeland Regional High School.
 He is three quarters Italian and one quarter Polish.
 His younger brother is avant-garde fiction writer Vincent Czyz.

 Nicknamed "the Matinee Idol", Czyz was a member of the United States amateur boxing team whose other members died aboard LOT Polish Airlines Flight 007 when it crashed in 1980.
-Czyz did not make the trip as he was recovering from injuries sustained in a car accident.
+Czyz did not make the trip, as he was recovering from injuries sustained in a car accident.

 Amateur career

 As an amateur, Czyz was doing his best to secure his spot at the U.S. Olympic team for the eventually missed 1980 Moscow Olympics.
-He was one of a few boxers (along with Sal Cenicola and Tony Tucker) who survived the LOT Flight 7 crash by staying at home in the United States.
+He was one of a few boxers (along with Sal Cenicola, Marvis Frazier and Tony Tucker) who survived the LOT Flight 7 crash by staying at home in the United States.
 He finished his amateur career having 26 fights under his belt, with a record of 24 wins, 2 losses.